Liao dynasty: Military

-The Khitan were originally divided into 8 tribes (部) each led by a commander (大人) replaced once every three years.
+The Khitans were originally divided into 8 tribes each led by a commander replaced once every three years.
 Abaoji then declared himself king to prevent the other clans from replacing him.
-The tribes convened for discussions for mobilisations or warfare.
+The tribes convened for discussions for mobilization or warfare.
 From these military origins developed the Khitan custom of convening assemblies.
-After ascending the throne, Abaoji divided his own Ila tribe into two and entrusted them to members of his family, requiring him to establish a new guard by drawing recruits from each tribe.
+After ascending the throne, Abaoji divided his own Yila tribe into two and entrusted them to members of his family, requiring him to establish a new guard by drawing recruits from each tribe.

-The Liao army was originally just 2,000 men picked from various tribes and cities as Abaoji's personal retinue.
-To these 2,000 men were added captives taken from Balhae and the prefecture of Jingzhou.
-By the time it became an orda, the emperor's private army, it contained 15,000 households, and could field up to 6,000 horsemen.
+The Liao army was originally 2,000 men picked from various tribes and cities as Abaoji's personal retinue.
+Another 2,000 men were added from captives taken from Balhae and Jingzhou.
+This retinue became an orda, the emperor's private army that contained 15,000 households, and could field up to 6,000 horsemen.
 The Liao nobles each had their own private domain (touxia) with private military forces which the Liao government "borrowed" for campaign.
 These domains consisted of "mandatory prefectures and counties" which were founded by nobles or chieftains to resettle their captives.
 According to the History of Liao, the Liao nobles treated the state as if it was their family.
 They provided private armies to assist the government during times of war.
 The larger ordas comprised up to a thousand or more horsemen while smaller ones several hundred horsemen.
 By the end of the dynasty, the emperor's ordas together constituted 81,000 Khitan households and 124,000 Balhae and Chinese households, which together could field up to 101,000 horsemen.
-Each orda had Control Offices (tixiasi) stationed in 4 of the 5 Liao capitals and in the ethnic Han-populated Pingzhou and Fengshengzhou prefectures, to manage the military mobilisation of the parts of the local population which were attached to their orda.
+Each orda had Control Offices (tixiasi) stationed in 4 of the 5 Liao capitals and in the ethnic Han-populated Pingzhou and Fengshengzhou prefectures, to manage the military mobilization of the parts of the local population which were attached to their orda.
 Every successive emperor created a new orda, leaving the previous emperor's orda to guard his predecessor's mausoleum.
-Military affairs came under the authority of the Northern administration, and therefore Southern administration officials had to report to the Northern administration on military matters rather than directly to the emperor.
+Military affairs came under the authority of the Northern administration, =and therefore Southern administration officials had to report to the Northern administration on military matters rather than directly to the emperor.